starfederation/datastar-clojure/README.md

 In the callback we use the SSE generator `sse-gen` with the Datastar SDK functions.

-Depending on the adapter you use, you can keep the SSE generator open, store it somewhere and use it later:
+Depending on the adapter you use, you can keep the SSE generator open by storing it somewhere and use it later:

 ```clojure
 (def !connections (atom #{}))